geosolutions-it/MapStore2/docs/user-guide/share.md

 <img src="../img/share/embed.jpg" class="ms-docimage"  style="max-width:400px;"/>

 With this section the user can copy the embedded code or the APIs, useful for example when you need to insert the resource inside a webpage.
-Also in this case, only opening the window from the maps [Burger Menu](menu-bar.md#burger-menu) the user can add the bbox param.
+Also in this case, only opening the window from the maps [Burger Menu](menu-bar.md#burger-menu) the user can add the bbox and center and zoom param.

 !!!note
     At the moment the embed section is available only for Maps.